jordan194/id-to-ip/README.md

 # this is a id to ip do not use this on poeple that u dont know.

-# i will give u the link to the id to ip
+# go to tags and click on v1 and download it.

 # "how do i start the id to ip?"